 “We’re being followed.”

 “What?”
 Eresh asked loudly, Eftychia shushing him.
-“We’re what?”
+He repeated, lowering his volume only slightly, “We’re what?”

 “Sort of,” Leandros said.
 “They’re human, with a red beard and a wide-brimmed hat.”